munshaw/my-systems-old/Workstation.md

 ## Development stuff

-Because they behave more like apps, I run zero-configuration development environments on my main user account.
-For example: LaTeX, RStudio, Racket, Geogebra, Godot, and Octave.
-Otherwise, I create a new `$HOME` for each project.
-For example: Rust and Haskell both require heavy configuration and vscode extentions to work well, so they are isolated in their own containers.
+Simple, zero-configuration development envrionments are used like any other app.
+For example, LaTeX, RStudio, Octave, Godot, and Racket.

-The rest of this section needs to be re-worked for multi-`home`.
+Complex development environments, and their vscode extentions, are isolated in seperate `$HOME` directories to avoid contamination.

 I don't have any Rust projects going on, so this section is mostly focused on Haskell for now.
 For Ghcup dependancies, install `sudo apt install libgmp-dev libffi-dev libncurses-dev libtinfo5`.
 Then I Installed [Nix package manager](https://nixos.org/nix/), [Rust](https://rustup.rs/), [Stack](https://haskellstack.org), and [Ghcup](https://haskell.org/ghcup/).
 I rebooted here to add everything into my PATH.
 Then upgraded GHC to latest version with